Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Materials and Methods

 \subsection{Materials}

-Participants wore an NGN Sport fitness phone belt (Engine Design Group, LLC, Los Angeles CA) carrying an Apple iPhone 11 (Apple, Inc. Cupertino CA), which includes a single built-in triaxial accelerometer.
-The belt was placed close to the body’s center of mass at the lumbosacral junction at the approximate level of the iliac crest, with the phone oriented so that the right lower side was consistently oriented in the upper right position to measure acceleration in the vertical, mediolateral and anteroposterior axes (Fig-\ref{FIG:1}).
-The measurement range of the accelerometer was $\pm$2g with a resolution of 0.001g.
-We developed a smartphone app (Walk4Me) \cite{dmdpropose20davis} \cite{walk4me_page} to continuously stream raw sensor data to a cloud server at a sampling rate of 30 Hz.
-At the conclusion of each assessment session, data was processed via a separate web-based Walk4Me application to extract clinical gait features and train the CML and DL models.
+Participants wore an NGN Sport fitness phone belt (Engine Design Group, LLC, Los Angeles, CA) carrying an Apple iPhone 11 (Apple, Inc. Cupertino, CA), which includes a single, built-in triaxial accelerometer.
+The belt was placed close to the body’s center of mass at the lumbosacral junction at the approximate level of the iliac crest, with the phone oriented so that the right lower side was consistently oriented in the upper right position to measure acceleration in the vertical, mediolateral and anteroposterior axes (Fig~\ref{Fig1}A and Fig~\ref{Fig1}B).
+We developed an iPhone app (Walk4Me) to continuously stream raw sensor data to a cloud server at a sampling rate of 100 Hz.
+At the conclusion of each assessment session, data was processed via Walk4Me's web application to extract clinical gait features and train the CML and DL models.